FEniCS/governance/governance.md

 leverage Project Software and Services.
 Funding acquired by Institutional Partners to work on The Project is called Institutional Funding.
-However, no funding obtained by an Institutional Partner can override The Project BDFL and Steering Council.
+However, no funding obtained by an Institutional Partner can override the Steering Council.
 If a Partner has funding to do FEniCS work and the Council decides to not pursue that work as a project, the Partner is free to pursue it on their own.
 However in this situation, that part of the Partner’s work will